virtual-vehicle/Credible-Simulation/README.md

 ### Papyrus-Plugins

-For sysml-modelling there are different plugins necessarry.
+For sysml-modelling there are different plugins necessarry to be installed in the follwoing order:
-The following plugins are recommended:
 - GMF plugin
 - SYSML 1.6 plugin
 - EMF compare
 - Papyrus compare

-Installing the GMF plugin
+Installing the GMF plugin:

-For installing a sysml profile another plugin seems to be necessarry: the GMF plugin
-1. Choose Help - Install new software
+1. Choose Help - Install new software.
-2. Add the plugin by clicking on Add..
+2. Add the plugin by clicking on Add.. .
-3. Fill in the download adress http://download.eclipse.org/modeling/gmp/gmf-tooling/updates/releases-3.3.1a and give a name (e.g. GMF)
+3. Fill in the download adress `http://download.eclipse.org/modeling/gmp/gmf-tooling/updates/releases-3.3.1a` and give a name (e.g. GMF).
-4. Select the shown plugin and click "Next"
+4. Select the shown plugin and click "Next".
 5. A security warning appears: "Warning : Installing unsigned software for witch the authenicity or.....Continue with the installation?
-Select "Install anyway"
+Select "Install anyway".
 6. A Window appears "Software Updates - Restart Eclipse IDE to apply the software update?
-Select "Restart now"
+Select "Restart now".

-Installing the syml 1.6 profile
+Installing the syml 1.6 profile:

-Use here the installation with the marketplace
-1. Choose Help - Eclipse Marketplace
+1. Choose Help - Eclipse Marketplace.
-2. Type in the Search tab, "Find" field: sysml
+2. Type in the Search tab, "Find" field: `sysml`.
 3. All available plugins for sysml are shown.
-4. Choose SYSML 1.6 by cklicking on the install-Button
+4. Choose SYSML 1.6 by cklicking on the "install" button.
-5. A security warning appears: "Warning : Installing unsigned software for witch the authenicity or.....Continue with the installation?
-Select "Install anyway"
+5. If a security warning appears: "Warning : Installing unsigned software for witch the authenicity or.....Continue with the installation?
+Select "Install anyway".
 6. A Window appears "Software Updates - Restart Eclipse IDE to apply the software update?
-Select "Restart now"
+Select "Restart now".

 Note: If an error occurs install the proposed packages.

-Installing EMF Compare
+Installing EMF Compare:
-This plugin needs to be installed before the papyrus compare

-1. Choose Help - Eclipse Marketplace
+1. Choose Help - Eclipse Marketplace.
-2. Type in the Search tab, "Find" field: EMF compare
+2. Type in the Search tab, "Find" field: `EMF compare`.
-3. All available plugins for comparison are shown Choose "EMF Compare" by clicking the "install" button
+3. All available plugins for comparison are shown Choose "EMF Compare" by clicking the "install" button.
-4. NExt window shows "Confirm selected Features"
+4. Next window shows "Confirm selected Features".
-   - Model comparison (required) --> this is already selected
+   - Model comparison (required) --> this is already selected.
-   - Select "Model comparison - EGit Support"
+   - Select "Model comparison - EGit Support".
-   - Note: Don't select the "Model comparison - Papyrus Support" --> this plugin must be installed afterwards
+   - Note: Don't select the "Model comparison - Papyrus Support" --> this plugin must be installed afterwards.
-   - Press "Confirm
+   - Press "Confirm".
-5. Press "Finish" and "restart"
+5. Press "Finish" and "restart".

-Installing Papyrus Compare
+Installing Papyrus Compare:

-This plugin cnnnot be found in the Eclipse Marketplce, thus it will be installed with the add -function:

 1. Choose Help - Install new software
 2. Add the plugin by clicking on Add..
-3. Fill in the download adress https://download.eclipse.org/modeling/mdt/papyrus/components/compare/updates/integration and give a name (e.g. EMF Compare)
+3. Fill in the download adress: `https://download.eclipse.org/modeling/mdt/papyrus/components/compare/updates/integration` and give a name (e.g. Papyrus Compare).
-4. Select in the main window Papyrus Compare, then press "Next"
+4. Select in the main window Papyrus Compare, then press "Next".
-5. A window appears with installation details, press "Next"
+5. A window appears with installation details, press "Next".
-6. A window "Review Licenses" appears, select "I accept the terms of the license agreements" and press "Finish"
+6. A window "Review Licenses" appears, select "I accept the terms of the license agreements" and press "Finish".
-7. A security warning window appears with a warning, press "Install anyway"
+7. A security warning window appears with a warning, press "Install anyway".
-8. Window "Software Updates" asks "Restart Eclips IDE to apply the software update?", press "Restart Now"
+8. Window "Software Updates" asks "Restart Eclips IDE to apply the software update?", press "Restart Now".

-The necessarry plugins for papyrus are now installed

 ## Linux
 TBD